jfrog/log-analytics-datadog/README.md

 ```dd_source``` attribute is set to the name of the log integration in your logs in order to trigger the integration automatic setup in datadog.

 ```include_tag_key``` defaults to false and it will add fluentd tag in the json record if set to true

+After saving the configuration file, please proceed to the installation part - [Fluentd Installation](#fluentd-installation)

 ## Fluentd Installation